-Recently I suggested in our Pregnancy Yoga Class for ladies to think about writing their birth preferences, one expectant mum who was full-term asked “how do I do this, when my midwife and NHS antenatal classes have not mentioned it?”
+Recently I suggested in our Pregnancy Yoga Class for women to consider writing their birth preferences, one expectant mum who was full-term asked “how do I do this, when my midwife and NHS antenatal classes have not mentioned it?”
 I was surprised to hear this.

 Birth is unpredictable and no one can say with certainty exactly what type of birth you will have.
 However you have a number of choices.
 For you to be able to make an informed decision and give consent, you need to have an understanding of what’s involved, the pros and cons etc..
 It is then for you, as an individual (with medical consultation) to weigh up the risks and make your decision – I’ve talked about consent here.